Skip to main content

 Care Guide

-Plant in partial shade in moist but well-drained, humus-rich, neutral to slightly alkaline soil with a pH of 6.0–7.5.
-Space 8–10 inches (20–25 cm) apart.
-Site beneath deciduous trees where dappled shade and leaf litter provide natural conditions.
-Water during establishment and during extended dry spells.
-Mulch with leaf mould.
-No fertilisation needed in organically rich woodland soil.
+Sited in partial shade in moist but well-drained humus-rich neutral to slightly alkaline soil at pH 6.0-7.5.
+Spaced 8-10 inches (20-25 cm) apart.
+Sited beneath deciduous trees where dappled shade and leaf litter give natural conditions.
+Watered during establishment and during extended dry spells.
+Mulched with leaf mould.
+No fertilization is needed in organically rich woodland soil.

 Pruning

-Cut back dead foliage in late winter before new growth.
-No other management required.
+Dead foliage is cut back in late winter before new growth.
+No other management is required.

 Pruning Schedule